 Georgetown, Guyana – Midway Specialty Care Center

-“To mark World AIDS Day, which was observed on Sunday, the Society Against Sexual Orientation Discrimination (SASOD) in partnership with newly established private clinic Midway Specialty Care Centre yesterday launched the Pre-exposure prophylaxis (PrEP) service to stop new HIV infections in Guyana…”
+“To mark World AIDS Day, which was observed on Sunday, the Society Against Sexual Orientation Discrimination (SASOD) in partnership with newly established private clinic Midway Specialty Care Center yesterday launched the Pre-exposure prophylaxis (PrEP) service to stop new HIV infections in Guyana…”

 Raja Talati, MD received his medical degree from Ross University School of Medicine and completed an Internship and Residency at Jackson Park Hospital in Chicago, IL in Family Medicine.
 Dr. Talati, MD serves as the Assistant Chief Medical Officer of Midway Specialty Care Center, Inc. in Florida.
 He is involved with the development of the telemedicine program so that patients with limited access to specialty care would be better served.
 He sees patients at Midway Primary Care Center in Fort Pierce as well as the Midway Primary Care, LLC in Okeechobee.